twitter-research/lmsoc/README.md

 ![image](lmsoc.png)

+Code for reproducing the paper **[LMSOC: An Approach for Socially Sensitive Pretraining](https://arxiv.org/abs/2110.10319)** to appear at [2021 Conference on Empirical Methods in Natural Language Processing: Findings](https://2021.emnlp.org/papers).

+## Abstract

+> While large-scale pretrained language models have been shown to learn effective linguistic representations for many NLP tasks, there remain many real-world contextual aspects of language that current approaches do not capture.
+For instance, consider a cloze-test "I enjoyed the ____ game this weekend": the correct answer depends heavily on where the speaker is from, when the utterance occurred, and the speaker's broader social milieu and preferences.
+Although language depends heavily on the geographical, temporal, and other social contexts of the speaker, these elements have not been incorporated into modern transformer-based language models.
+We propose a simple but effective approach to incorporate speaker social context into the learned representations of large-scale language models.
+Our method first learns dense representations of social contexts using graph representation learning algorithms and then primes language model pretraining with these social context representations.
+We evaluate our approach on geographically-sensitive language-modeling tasks and show a substantial improvement (more than 100% relative lift on MRR) compared to baselines.

 ## Citation

 Please cite as:

 > Kulkarni, V., Mishra, S., & Haghighi, A. (2021).
 LMSOC: An Approach for Socially Sensitive Pretraining.
-Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing: Findings.
+Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing: Findings. [arXiv](https://arxiv.org/abs/2110.10319)

 ```bibtex